-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 28, 2014 relating to the financial statements, financial statement schedules and the effectiveness of internal control over financial reporting, which appears in iStar Financial Inc.'s Annual Report on Form 10-K for the year ended December 31, 2013.
+We consent to the incorporation by reference in the Registration Statement on Form S-3 of our reports dated February 24, 2020, relating to the financial statements of iStar Inc. and the effectiveness of iStar Inc.'s internal control over financial reporting, appearing in the Annual Report on Form 10-K of iStar Inc. for the year ended December 31, 2019.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.